A - Z of Useful Information for Parents

 Dogs in the School

-With over 800 students and staff in our school, our priority is to keep the school safe.
+With around 800 students and staff in our school, our priority is to keep the school safe.
 We ask all families to leave their dogs either at home or secured at a safe distance from the school entrances and students who may be walking past.
 Thank you for your understanding.

 Emergency and Contact Information